BecomingPhill/ekoholo_fluxonic_unification/README.md

 ### How to Use
 - Read the papers, each has equations and code simple code examples that can be used to run the simulations yourself.
 You can extend the simulations to more dimensions or add more complex features.
+- The papers are each versioned by number, with the latest version being `v1.1`.
+- There is no current master index for how the papers are arranged but the 'The Ekoholo Fluxon Model- A Solitonic Foundation for Electromagnetism and beyond' in the /annotated/tex folder is a general overview'.
 - Activate my virtual env: `source fluxenv/bin/activate` (create with `python3 -m venv fluxenv` if needed).
 - Install libs: `pip install numpy matplotlib`.
 - Run scripts: `python fluxonic_3d.py`, `python soliton_dynamics.py`, etc.